 In São Paulo, registration is possible at a Post Office, branch of Banco do Brasil, branch of the Caixa Econômica Federal or at a Poupatempo office (citizen service centre).

-- To find a local Poupatempo office in São Paulo: Click here and select the appropriate area under Postos de Atendimento Fixos
+- The Poupatempo website has a list of local Poupatempo offices in São Paulo.
+Select the appropriate area under Postos de Atendimento Fixos.

 In other states of Brazil, registration can be done at a number of locations.